mozilla/rhino/README.md

 ### How to Build

-For normal development, you can build the code, run the static checks, and run all the tests like this:
+For normal development on Linux or Mac, you can build the code, run the static checks, and run all the tests like this.
+THe only prerequisite is to have Java in your path:

     git submodule init
     git submodule update
     ./gradlew check

+On Windows the syntax is slightly different but not by much:

+    git submodule init
+    git submodule update
+    gradlew check

 To just run the Rhino shell, you can do this from the top-level directory: